Free Trial

 What is an example of market liquidity?

-Consider the daily trading volume of a large-cap ETF like the SDPR S&P 500 ETF Trust NYSE: SPY for an example of market liquidity.
+Consider the daily trading volume of a large-cap ETF like the SDPR S&P 500 ETF Trust NYSE: SPY as an example of market liquidity.
 With an average daily share volume of over 85 million, SPY is one of the most liquid securities available on U.S. stock exchanges.

 Should you invest $1,000 in Citigroup right now?